- About Philosophy

-Applicants should submit a 10-15 page essay on any topic, arguing in support of a thesis (so not just a descriptive/exegetical analysis of a particular text).
+Applicants should submit an approximately 7-10 page essay on any topic, arguing in support of a thesis (so not just a descriptive/exegetical analysis of a particular text).
 The essay should include reference to source material appropriate to the topic.
 The Applied Ethics admissions committee uses this sample to evaluate persuasive writing skills, analytic abilities, and research abilities.
 We do not use this sample to evaluate the applicant’s background in philosophy, religion, or even ethics more particularly.

 Transcripts give us a good understanding of your academic background, but should not be viewed as a limiting factor.
 Applicants do not need an undergraduate degree in Philosophy to be successful as a MA Graduate student.
 If key elements are missing from the applicant’s transcripts, we might still accept the applicant into the program, but simply require some catch-up in the form of basic course work in, for example, ethics, epistemology, and logic.